FANGxPC/C2C_Hackathon/README.md

-# All-in-One Student Connect
+  # All-in-One Student Hub

-This is a code bundle for All-in-One Student Connect.
+  This is a code bundle for All-in-One Student Hub.
 The original project is available at https://www.figma.com/design/rjzDtw6Qrm90HvlGhVp8Ub/All-in-One-Student-Hub.

   ## Running the code

   Run `npm i` to install the dependencies.

   Run `npm run dev` to start the development server.